Child welfare check leads NMSP to find body in Rio Grande - KVIA

 Child welfare check leads NMSP to find body in Rio Grande

-TRUTH OR CONSEQUENCES, New Mexico — A welfare check on a 5-year-old boy led New Mexico State Police to a body in the Rio Grande this weekend, ABC affiliate KOAT reported Sunday.
+TRUTH OR CONSEQUENCES, New Mexico — A welfare check on a 5-year-old boy led New Mexico State Police to a body in the Rio Grande this weekend, ABC affiliate KOAT reported Sunday night.

 According to officials with New Mexico State Police, officers responded to a welfare check on 5-year-old Shaquille Ferguson Jr. in Truth or Consequences.